Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Alan Houston

-Apprenticeship schemes and links with schools and colleges should continue but we should also look at other industries for people with the skills we need now and in the future.
+Apprenticeship schemes and links with schools and colleges should continue, but we should also look at other industries for people with the skills we need now and in the future.

-Another challenge facing brokers and likely to continue in the second half of the year is understanding how clients are managing economic uncertainty, how this impacts their insurance buying capabilities and how can they help them manage this.
-High interest rates and inflation are still present, and although we are seeing signs that the economy is improving, a UK general elections means uncertainty looks set to remain.
+Another challenge facing brokers and likely to continue in the second half of the year is understanding how clients are managing economic uncertainty, how this impacts their insurance buying capabilities and how they can help them manage this.

-Supporting clients with this, isn’t solely the brokers responsibility and insurers can play a role.
+Supporting clients with this isn’t solely the broker’s responsibility and insurers can play a role.
 Insurers should work with brokers to understand the challenges faced, offering insights and expertise that can help both brokers and their clients navigate the uncertainty.